Understanding ASME Standards for Pressure Vessels

 Adaptation to New Energy Sources:

-• Carbon Capture and Storage: With a developing interest in carbon sequestration, standards may evolve to deal with the design and safety factors of vessels used for carbon capture and garages.
+• Carbon Capture and Storage: With increasing interest in carbon sequestration, evolving standards may address vessel design and safety factors for carbon storage applications.

 Conclusion